- Graduate Admissions

 The preliminary examination tests the student's competence in a research area and readiness for research on some specific problem.
 The content of the examination is at the discretion of the examining committee.
 The examination may consist, for example, of a presentation by the student of papers relevant to a research topic agreed upon by the student and the committee; or it may consist of a proposal for thesis research; or it may involve an oral examination over the material in appropriate courses beyond the qualifying level.

-The examining committee normally consists of the student's advisory committee and an additional member chosen by the graduate committee.
-The preliminary examination is to be taken by the end of the third semester following the one in which the student completes the qualifying process and at least two semesters (including summer semesters) before the examination on the thesis.
+The examining committee normally consists of the student's advisory committee and an additional member (not on the advisory committee) chosen by the graduate committee.
+The preliminary examination is to be taken at the latest by the end of the third semester following the one in which the student completes the qualifying process and at least two semesters (including summer semesters) before the examination on the thesis.

 The thesis must present new results worthy of publication.
 The student must defend the thesis publicly and to the satisfaction of the examining committee, which normally consists of the student's advisory committee and one additional faculty member representing an area outside that of the thesis.